 The creation like what my parents did with the stuffed peppers all those years ago is similar to how I do a lot of my own cooking now.
 What is in season?
-What is on sale?
-What am I in the mood for?
+Is there specific produce on sale?
+Am I in the mood for something specific?
 Those are some of the big questions that yield the upcoming week’s menu.
 Today’s recipe is one of those results.
 In honor of the stuffed peppers I grew up loving, I created my own new version for an easy weeknight meal.
-Bell peppers are the perfect vessel and they also provide an easy flavor profile to build off of and fill with just about any combination you can think of.
+Bell peppers are the perfect vessel and they also provide an easy flavor profile to build off of.
+They can be filled with just about any combination you can think of.

 I used some Greek inspired spices to season up ground chicken I had in my freezer.
 I then paired the chicken with little pearls of couscous, briny Kalamata olives, earthy spinach, nutty chick peas, and a touch of salty light feta cheese.
 Stuff all that into your broiled bell peppers and you have one delicious Mediterranean flavored meal.

 And Here’s why I love these stuffed peppers so much….

 There’s enough to feed the family, but if you’re in a house of two like me, this is one of those great dishes that yields leftovers that are just as tasty the second time around.

 …all for the love of the dish

 Get $35 off Lean & Clean meals from Sun Basket!

 - 3-4 bell peppers (depends on how much filling you want in each)

 - 1 box cous cous (I used Far East Taste, garlic and olive oil)